A1M918/lelo_sabzi_backend/README.md

 # Basic NodeJS codebase

-This project include basic structure of a back-end which includes JsonWebToken Authentication, Logging, and jwt-express as middleware which allow\block public\protected requests.
+This project includes basic structure of a back-end which includes JsonWebToken Authentication, Logging, and jwt-express as middleware which allow\block public\protected requests.

 ## Getting Started